matias-ceau/scripts/docs/index.md

 - [get_repos_present_on_host.sh](scripts/get_repos_present_on_host.sh.md) -- *Script to list git repositories on the local host and save to files.*
 - [git_clone_by_author-repo.sh](scripts/git_clone_by_author-repo.sh.md) -- *A script to clone git repositories based on developer/package name using various options.*
 - [grub-tune-to-audio-python.py](scripts/grub-tune-to-audio-python.py.md) -- *Converts GRUB_INIT_TUNE strings into audio files.*
-- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A script to enhance fzf interface in Alacritty terminal, with output piping option.*
+- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A script to invoke fzf in Alacritty terminal with argument handling*
+- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *Launches FZF in Alacritty with options for piping the output*
 - [install_dependencies.sh](scripts/install_dependencies.sh.md) -- *Installs essential development and productivity tools on Arch Linux*
 - [jupyter_new_notebook.xsh](scripts/jupyter_new_notebook.xsh.md) -- *A script to create and open a new Jupyter notebook in Chromium*
 - [keyboard-help.sh](scripts/keyboard-help.sh.md) -- *Launches a terminal displaying the current keyboard layout.*